 At this time, our only available award opportunities exist through UBC Graduate Studies.
 The Branch hopes in the future to offer scholarship opportunities for students who demonstrate financial need; unfortunately we are not yet able to offer this financial assistance.

 Our graduate programs typically start in September.
 However, it is also possible to start in January.
-Applicants who apply for the September 2020 intake, but are not accepted, can be considered for the January 2021 intake without reapplying if they indicate so on their application.
+Applicants who apply for the September intake, but are not accepted, can be considered for the January intake without reapplying if they indicate so on their application (and vice versa).